Iowa Park, TX

 Humidity-Controlled Storage in Iowa Park, TX

 The only humidity-controlled storage facility in Iowa Park.
-Every one of our 86 units holds relative humidity below 60% year-round — the level that protects musical instruments, electronics, leather, photographs, art, documents, and other belongings from the mildew, corrosion, and warping that ruin items in standard storage.
+Every one of our 86 units holds relative humidity below 60% year-round.
+That is the level that protects musical instruments, electronics, leather, photographs, art, and documents from the mildew, corrosion, and warping that ruin items in standard storage.

 Lifetime is the only humidity-controlled storage facility in Iowa Park.
 Every one of our 86 units is held below 60% relative humidity year-round, with a 2025-rebuilt HVAC system sized for the full climate envelope.